Aunsiels/Mesh_Bee/doc/documentation.md

 	make JENNIC_CHIP=JN5168 JENNIC_CHIP_FAMILY=JN516x PDM_BUILD_TYPE=_EEPROM TRACE_ALL=0 TARGET=END clean
 	make JENNIC_CHIP=JN5168 JENNIC_CHIP_FAMILY=JN516x PDM_BUILD_TYPE=_EEPROM TRACE_ALL=0 TARGET=END all

 Compiling can be long.
-If I did something wrong, you would have an error message.
-Otherwise, the files in Mesh_Bee/build/output are updated (I usually check the date to be sure).
+If we did something wrong, you would have an error message.
+Otherwise, the files in Mesh_Bee/build/output were updated (we usually checked the date to be sure).

-Now, I know how the compile a program and flash it.
-It is time now to interact with the MeshBee.
+We then knew how the compile a program and flash it.
+It was time then to interact with the MeshBee.

 ### AT MODE

-We are ready to communicate with the MeshBee.
-This communication uses **UART1**, so any USB-to-TTL working at **3.3V (this is super important)** device would work.
-We are going to use the programmer for now.
-Just switch the left switch to **UART1** (up).
+We had everything to compile so we were ready to communicate with the MeshBee.
+This communication used **UART1**, so any USB-to-TTL working at **3.3V (this is super important)** device would work.
+At that time, we only used the programmer.
+We just switched the left switch to **UART1** (up).

-We need a tool to communicate.
-I used [realterm](http://realterm.sourceforge.net/) on windows but feel free to use to one you like.
-[Download](https://sourceforge.net/projects/realterm/files/Realterm/) the latest version and install it.
+We needed a tool to communicate.
+After looking for a serial terminal on Windows, we used [realterm](http://realterm.sourceforge.net/) but anything elso would work.
+[We downloaded](https://sourceforge.net/projects/realterm/files/Realterm/) the latest version and installed it.

 ![realterm](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/realterm1.png)

-When you open it, they ask you to choose a display mode.
-In **AT mode**, we simply communicate with ascii so there is nothing to do here now.
-Go to the second tab, **PORT**.
-This is were we configure the communication.
-The Baud is **115200**, the is **no parity bit**, **8 data bits**, **1 stop bit** and **no flow control**.
-Do you remember the number after **COM** when you programmed the Meshbee ?
-You have to put this number in the Port field.
+When we opened it, we were asked to choose a display mode.
+In **AT mode**, we simply communicated with ascii so there was nothing to do here.
+We went to the second tab, **PORT**.
+This was were we configured the communication.
+The Baud was **115200**, there was **no parity bit**, **8 data bits**, **1 stop bit** and **no flow control**.
+Here, we needed to remember the number after **COM** when we programmed the Meshbee.
+We had to put this number in the Port field.

 ![Port](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/Ports1.png)

-We can now send and receive data.
-Go to the **Send** tab.
-You have two boxes with *Send Numbers* and *Send Ascii* on the right.
-This is where you have to type the messages you want to send.
-When you send an **AT** command, it is important to have to have **CR** (which is \r) at the end of the line.
-To do so, **check the CR box**.
-I will not specify anymore this <CR> symbole at the end of each AT command.
+We were then able to send and receive data.
+We went to the **Send** tab.
+We saw two boxes with *Send Numbers* and *Send Ascii* on the right.
+This is where we had to type the messages we wanted to send.
+When we sent an **AT** command, it was important to have **CR** (which is \r) at the end of the line.
+To do so, **we checked the CR box**.
+We will not specify anymore this <CR> symbole at the end of each AT command.

 ![send](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/sendchars1.png)

-Let's send our first command : **+++**.
+It was time for our first command : **+++**.
 This allows us to go to AT mode.
-If you were in MCU mode before and the loop is too long, you might have problems to enter in AT mode.
-Just spam +++ while reseting the MeshBee (button on the side of the programmer).
-You will receive a *Enter AT Mode* if you were not in AT mode yet or a *Error, invalid command* if you were in AT mode.
-At least normally you receive something.
+If we were in MCU mode before and the loop was too long, we could have problems to enter in AT mode.
+So, we usually just spamed **+++** while reseting the MeshBee (button on the side of the programmer).
+We received an *Enter AT Mode* if we were not in AT mode yet or an *Error, invalid command* if we were in AT mode.
+At least normally we received something.

-AT commands are composed as follow : **ATXX[YYYY]**.
-It always begins by  AT.
+We then had to understand AT commands structures.
+AT commands were composed as follow : **ATXX[YYYY]**.
+They always began by AT.
 Then follow two caracters to identify the command, for example IF or AJ.
 Then follow up to 4 optional numbers which are parameters of the command.
-For more about it, go to the AT commands section in the  [User's Manual](https://github.com/Aunsiels/Mesh_Bee/blob/master/doc/MeshBee_User_Manual_v0.3.pdf).
-Note that all commands are not avalible for all device type.
-For instance, an end-node cannot create a network and thus will not have this command.
+For more about it, everything was explained indetails in the AT commands section in the  [User's Manual](https://github.com/Aunsiels/Mesh_Bee/blob/master/doc/MeshBee_User_Manual_v0.3.pdf).
+We noted by looking at the code (that's something we had to often do) that all commands were not avalible for all device type.
+For instance, an end-node was not able to create a network and thus did not have this command.

-Let's try some commands.
-Begin with **ATIF**.
-This will print information about the MeshBee.
-Check that the Device Type is the one you think it is.
-If you are the coordinator, send **ATPA1**.
-This command will create a new network.
-Reset the MeshBee and normally you will see the **ASSOC** led on the programmer light up.
-Send **ATIF** again and read the **PANID** field, which is the id of your network.
-You can now go to an other mode, for example data mode with **ATDT**.
+Other commands were tried.
+We began with **ATIF**.
+This printed information about the MeshBee.
+We checked that the Device Type was the one I thought, the coordinator for example.
+With the coordinator, we sent **ATPA1**.
+This command created a new network.
+The MeshBee was then reset and the **ASSOC** led on the programmer light up.
+We sent **ATIF** again and read the **PANID** field, which was the id of our network.
+We went to an other mode, for example data mode with **ATDT**.

 ![ATIF](https://raw.githubusercontent.com/Aunsiels/Mesh_Bee/master/doc/400px-Configure_coo2.png)

-Let's try to connect an other node to the network.
-Do not forget that you **always** need the coordinator to be on.
-Unplug it from the programmer and give it power, for example with the raspberry pi (see below).
-If you want to be sure that it is connected, you can also connect a LED (and a resistor !) to the ASSOC pin (you have the names of the pins below the MeshBee or see the picture above).
-Plug in the programmer a node that you have flashed with the router or end-node code (or flash it now).
+Next, an other node was connected to the network.
+We had to remember that we **always** need the coordinator to be on.
+We unpluged it from the programmer and gave it power with the raspberry pi (see below).
+We wanted to be sure that it was connected, so a LED was also connected (and a resistor !) to the ASSOC pin (We were able to read the names of the pins below the MeshBee but there is also a picture above to check).
+A node was pluged in the programmer.
+It had been flashed with the router or end-node code.

-As before, go to AT mode with **+++** and get information with **ATIF**.
-If the MeshBee was not configured before, the PANID should be 0x0000 or a number different from the one of the router.
-Let's say to our device to automatically join a network with **ATAJ1**.
-Then rescan the network with **ATRS** and normally after some seconds, the **ASSOC** led will light up.
-Check information with **ATIF** and now you should have the same PANID than the coordinator.
-To know what are the other nodes on the network, send the **ATLA** command.
-That will send a request to all nodes and you will receive information about all of them.
-If you go to data mode with **ATDT**, everything you type is broadcast on the network.
-If the coordinator is also linked to a serial port, for example the raspberry pi one (see below), you will see your message appear in the coordinator console.
+As before, we went to AT mode with **+++** and got information with **ATIF**.
+If the MeshBee was not configured before, the PANID was 0x0000 or a number different from the one of the coordinator.
+We had to say to our device to automatically join a network with **ATAJ1**.
+Then the network was rescaned with **ATRS** and after some seconds, the **ASSOC** led lit up.
+We checked information with **ATIF** and then we had the same PANID than the coordinator.
+To know what are the other nodes on the network, we sent the **ATLA** command.
+That sent a request to all nodes and we received information about all of them.
+We went to data mode with **ATDT** and everything which was typed in the console was broadcast on the network.
+As the coordinator was also linked to a serial port, the raspberry pi one (see below), we saw our messages which appeared in the coordinator console.

-We now know the basis of AT commands how to simply configure a MeshBee and how to send messages.
+We ended exploring the basis of AT commands, how to simply configure a MeshBee and how to send messages.

 ### MCU MODE

 The MCU mode is the "arduino like" mode.
-To go to this mode from the AT mode, just type **ATMC**.
-Then, the arduino-loop will start.
+We went to this mode from the AT mode by just typing **ATMC**.
+Then, the arduino-loop started.

 #### The Arduino-like functions

-The source code is located in Mesh_Bee/src.
-One of the file is called **ups_arduino_sketch.c** .
-This file contains the two arduino-like functions : **arduino_setup** and **arduino_loop**.
+The source code was located in Mesh_Bee/src.
+One of the file was called **ups_arduino_sketch.c** .
+This file contained the two arduino-like functions : **arduino_setup** and **arduino_loop**.

-The **arduino_setup** function is called when we enter in MCU mode, through the function **ups_init** you can find in **firmware_aups.c** (AUPS stands for Arduino User Programming Space).
-This function also calls **suli_init**, so you do no need to initialize suli (see below) if you are in MCU mode.
-In the **arduino_setup** function, you need to execute everything that needs to be done at the beginning of your program, for example initialization of peripherals.
+The **arduino_setup** function was called when entering in MCU mode, through the function **ups_init** we found in **firmware_aups.c** (AUPS stands for Arduino User Programming Space).
+This function also called **suli_init**, so there was no need to initialize suli (see below) if the device is in MCU mode.
+In the **arduino_setup** function, everything that needs to be done at the beginning of our program was written, for example initialization of peripherals.

-The **arduino_loop** is a function which is called  periodically.
-The time between two loops can be defined, in AT mode, by **ATMFXXXX** where XXXX is a number between 0 and 3000 and is the time in milliseconds between two **Arduino_Loop**.
-This Arduino_Loop function is a task, defined in **firmware_aups.c**,  and either calls **arduino_loop** or exits MCU mode to AT mode if **+++** is read.
+The **arduino_loop** was a function which was called  periodically.
+WE defined the time between two loops by typing in AT mode, **ATMFXXXX** where XXXX was a number between 0 and 3000 and was the time in milliseconds between two **Arduino_Loop**.
+This Arduino_Loop function was a task, defined in **firmware_aups.c**,  and either called **arduino_loop** or exit MCU mode to AT mode if **+++** was read.

-You can notice that here we use the C preprocessor to know for which device we are compiling the program for.
+We noticed that here we had to use the C preprocessor to know for which device we were compiling the program for.

 	#ifdef TARGET_COO
 	// Code for the coordinator